MovementGH/OpenBot-Docs/source/includes/_ui.md

 **onVoiceUpdate**

 The onVoiceUpdate event is executed whenever a user joins a voice channel.
-It gets <a href="#onmemberupdate-onvoiceupdate-onpresenceupdate">these</a> variables.
+It gets <a href="#onmemberupdate-onvoiceupdate">these</a> variables.

 **onGuildUpdate**

 The onGuildUpdate event is executed whenever a guilds name, region, etc is updated.
 It gets <a href="#onguildupdate">these</a> variables.

-**onPresenceUpdate**

-The onPresenceUpdate event is executed when users come online, offline, enter a game, etc. It gets <a href="#onmemberupdate-onvoiceupdate-onpresenceupdate">these</a> variables.

 **onMessage**